Saki (musician): Nemophila and Amahiru: 2019–2024

+At the beginning of 2019, when Saki was questioning her future in Mary's Blood, their management agency offered her the job of producing a band that featured new female vocalist Mayu for an upcoming event.
+After several meetings, Saki decided it would be easier for her to join as a full member instead.
+Drummer Tamu Murata said she decided to join once Saki had, Saki called Hazuki out of the blue when it was decided to have a twin guitar lineup, and Mayu recruited her classmate Haraguchi-san as bassist.
+After supporting Mayu at an August 2019 live session, the five musicians decided to form a real band as they felt the line-up was too good to be a one-off.
+Because she was originally approached to be the producer, was the oldest member and the one with the most musical experience, Saki said she said felt pressure and a sense of responsibility to speak up on certain things and ended up having to lead the group.
+This was the complete opposite of the dynamics in Mary's Blood, and she said she struggled with how to act with her juniors as she tried her hardest to make the band a success.

+Saki's last concert with Nemophila took place at the Nippon Budokan.

-Saki met vocalist Mayu through a mutual friend and was part of a backing band that supported her at an August 2019 live session.
-Feeling that the line-up was too good to be a one-off, the musicians decided to form a real band.
-According to drummer Tamu Murata, Saki was initially only going to act as a supervisor to the group, before deciding to join as a full member.
-After playing their first concerts on September 14 and 15 as part of Metal Weekend 2019 at Zepp Diver City, where they opened for Loudness and HammerFall, Nemophila released their first single "Oiran" on February 29, 2020.
-Saki's younger brother designed the band's mon-like logo based on their namesake flower.
+Nemophila played their first concerts on September 14 and 15 as part of Metal Weekend 2019 at Zepp Diver City, where they opened for Loudness and HammerFall, and released their first single "Oiran" on February 29, 2020.
+Saki's brother designed the band's mon-like logo based on their namesake flower.
 "Raitei", their second single, was released on August 22, 2020.
 Third single "Dissension" followed on February 28, 2021.
 On June 25, 2021, British record label JPU Records released Oiran - Extended Edition, which compiles the band's entire discography up to that point from the singles sold only via Nemophila's official website and a newly recorded English version of "Dissension".
 Nemophila released their first album Revive on December 14, 2021.
 After two further studio albums, Seize the Fate (2022) and Evolve (2024), and a Nippon Budokan concert celebrating their fifth anniversary, it was announced that Saki had left Nemophila on March 31, 2024 due to "differences in direction".
+In her autobiography, Saki wrote that various circumstances had changed after the band returned from their March 2023 American tour and that she was also experiencing unspecified personal troubles at the time.
+She wrote that she felt like an outsider due to the age gap between her and the other members, but also that they were now able to continue without her.
+Although Saki had discussions with the agency to explore various options, both parties eventually agreed to her leaving the band in March 2024.